psenger/Best-Practices-For-Rest-API/README.md

 # Security and Permissions

-Use SSL everywhere, no exceptions.
-Don't worry about debugging the payload, Charles Proxy can do that for you.
+1. Use SSL everywhere, no exceptions.
+Don't worry about debugging the payload, Charles Proxy has the ability to be the man-in-the-middle and grant you visibility into the payload.

-Ue tokens, and make them expire within 15-20 minutes.
+2. Ue tokens, and make them expire within 15-20 minutes.
 Make sure the refresh tokens work once and only once.

-Use oAuth V2 if possible and never store passwords ( only the salted hash ).
+3. Use oAuth V2 if possible
+4. never store passwords ( only the salted hash ).
+5. Use Role Based Permissions.

-Keep roles as simple as possible.
+6. Keep roles as simple as possible.
+They always become more complex as time evolves.
+7. Use Grant Based permissions and NEVER restriction based permissions.